sivaji-05/FlappyBird/README.md

 # FlappyBird
-this a game developed using Java
+this is a game developed using Java